victoriamacali/studyclock/README.md

 This website will include background information of the technique, myself and resoruces like a timer and music to code along to.

+Utilized w3schools and freeCodeCamp projects
+Used CSULB FTP to upload to the internet